-Subject Matter and Details of the Data Processing
+Subject matter and details of the Personal Data Processing

-Data Subjects - Data subjects include the users about whom CrossLead Processes data in connection with the Services as described in more detail in the Agreement.
+Data Subjects include the users about whom CrossLead Processes data in connection with the Services as described in more detail in the Agreement.

 As from the Addendum Effective Date, CrossLead will implement and maintain the Security Measures set out in this Annex 2.